AlexParamonov/save_queue/README.md

 Note: Today Save Queue use only #save method to perform save actions on an objects, but later this should be changed to custom option.

-Note: Save Queue forced you to use valid? method, this should be changes in future and extracted to a module

 Requirements
 ------------